 Gap Year in Swaziland

-Swaziland is a small developing country in Southern Africa and is bordered by South Africa and Mozambique.
+Swaziland is a small country in Southern Africa, bordered by South Africa and Mozambique.
 It boasts lively and beautiful festivals featuring traditional Swazi culture, stunning mountains, and valleys, and wildlife reserves that are home to the Big Five, the lion, elephant, rhino, buffalo, and leopard.

 Students will find plenty of different opportunities in Swaziland based on their own interests.
 Some gap year ideas are:

-- Learn Swati: Swati is the national language of Swaziland.
-Students can choose to take courses to learn Swati, which is a great way to culturally immerse themselves into the culture.
+• Learn Swati: Swati is the national language of Swaziland.
+Students can choose to take courses to learn Swati, which is a great way to culturally immerse themselves in the culture.

 Popular Cities